-Understanding Parts Obsolescence in Avionics
+Understanding Parts Obsolescence in Avionics Electronic Manufacturing

 Posted On November 25 2020

 As technology and innovation have advanced hand-in-hand, their speed has also increased.
 The old joke that your new computer was obsolete the moment you opened the box still stands decades after the personal computer industry began.
 Avionics has its own obsolescence issues, though the differences between the aerospace industry and your new laptop are obvious.
-While it’s easy to say they both include electronics, it’s feasible to run out and purchase a new laptop that takes advantage of new components and technology.
+While it’s easy to say they both include electronics and electronic manufacturing, it’s feasible to run out and purchase a new laptop that takes advantage of new components and technology.
 That's not so easily done with a Boeing 737.

 For a long time, the avionics industry was the driver of new technologies and innovation, and the development curves were largely the same.
 However, as the supply base for the avionics industry found greener pastures with markets outside avionics, obsolescence began to rear its ugly head.
 Technology began to move at a much faster pace than the lifecycle of a typical aircraft.
 While the aerospace industry still demands innovation, it no longer moves at the advanced timeline of the supply base.